 In the experience, users (you) practice questioning techniques and exploratory dialog with a family applying for supplementary food and cash assistance.
 Your job as the caseworker and eligibility interviewer is to engage the family in such a way that you understand their financial and non-financial circumstances as accurately as possible.

-Solution: The fictional applicant family was created with actors in a scripted scenario.
+How It Was Created: The fictional applicant family was produced with professional actors in a scripted scenario.
 Your conversation with them is facilitated in VR with dynamic narrative (you choose the path), immersive 360° storytelling, and natural language processing.
 The experience requires only a wireless Oculus® VR headset, a downloadable app, and a WiFi connection.
-It offers a new route to build advanced caseworker skills, as well as to foster greater understanding among policymakers.

 Efficacy of VR Training: Experiential training - or training by doing - increases learning quality and improves retention by up to 75% (based on research across multiple industries and use cases).
 Additionally, we’ve seen a 40% reduction in caseworker training time, a reported 70% improvement in employee performance, and a 75% decrease in training resource costs over traditional methods.
 In addition to these significant numbers, we’ve entirely removed the need for training-related travel and associated expenses for welfare and human services agencies.

 • • •

-Virtual Training / VR Platform: The video below provides a quick overview of the experience and production process, and explains how the underpinning interactive technology can be repurposed for training in areas like customer service, law enforcement and human resources.
+The video below provides a quick overview of the VR experience and production process.
+Its underpinning interactive technology can be repurposed for training in areas like healthcare, law enforcement and human resources.

-Virtual reality allows novice caseworkers to get hands-on interview experience on day one - and that can change everything they learn going forward.
+Virtual reality allows novice caseworkers to get hands-on interview experience on day one of training - and that can change everything they learn going forward.

-Development & Production took approximately six months to complete and included multiple phases from ideation to delivery:
+Development & Production took approximately three months to complete and included multiple phases from ideation to delivery:

 Developing an Experience that Addresses the Needs of the Caseworker and the Customer: The target user for this experience is within six months of being hired as a public assistance caseworker.
-Though they've shadowed supervisors during training, they have not yet completed their first unassisted interview.
+Though they've observed supervisors during training, they have not yet completed their first unassisted interview.